Aditgm/Aditgm/README.md

 - Chunking strategy tuned for legal-document structure to keep retrieved context coherent rather than fragmenting clauses mid-sentence
 - LangChain orchestration layer keeps retrieval → generation modular, so the underlying model can be swapped without touching retrieval logic
 - Response caching on the API layer keeps repeat queries fast and cheap
-- Groq-hosted Llama 3.3 70B chosen specifically for low-latency inference, since research tools live or die on how fast they feel to use
+- Groq-hosted Llama 3.3 70B chosen specifically for low-latency inference, since a support tool for something this sensitive lives or dies on how fast and reliable it feels

 </details>